steeletyphoon/fundamentals-1/README.md

 typing skills can accomplish within 70 minutes of a 90 minute class.
 This pace ensures instructors are not rushed in presenting the material in fun, memorable ways and that students have plenty of time to master vim, the Linux command-line, and GitHub as they progress.
-At this pace the course takes about 24 hours to complete (which includes about 4 total hours of time for socializing, tardiness, and project time).
+Every class ends with at least 10 minutes of something fun and team building.
+At this pace the course takes about 24 hours to complete, (which includes about 4 total hours of time for socializing, tardiness, and project time).
 This is usually broken down in one of the following ways:

 * 16 weeks of 90-minute classes (a semester)
 * 8 weeks of 3-hour classes